Alex313031/Windows-XP-Stuffz/README.md

 __MSVC__ - Has all the Visual C++ Redistributables

 __x64__ - Has copies of some of these files for 64 bit versions of XP and Server 2003.
-Also has the Windows MFM + PowerShell 2.0 update.
+Also has the Windows MFM + PowerShell 2.0 update, as well as TweakUI for x64.

 __reg__ - Contains useful registry files